amosgyamfi/OpenvisionOS/README.md

 # SwiftUI Dynamic Island Animations
-SwiftUI Dynamic Island Animations for iOS16 and Beyond.
+Come in and tuck away animations for Dynamic Island on iOS16 and Beyond.
 It contains animation clones for notifications, alerts and activities in iOS apps.

 ## Coming soon!!!

 - Airdrop
 - Silent/ringing
+- Call Coming In
+- Message Coming In
 - Privacy
 - Musuc Bubbling
 - FaceTime Bubbling